Azure-Samples/MachineLearningSamples-DocumentCollectionAnalysis/README.md

 * This example could be run on any compute context.
 However, it is recommended to run it on a multi-core machine with at least of 16-GB memory and 5-GB disk space.

+## Data/Telemetry
+This advance scenarios for _Document Collection Analysis_ collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a